 “A 529 college savings plan is considered a parent’s asset because the parent is the account owner and they can change who the beneficiary is,” Parkin says.

-Kelly Campbell, a Certified Financial Planner and founder of Campbell Wealth Management in Fairfax, Va., cites another advantage of these plans.
+Kelly Campbell, a certified financial planner and founder of Campbell Wealth Management in Alexandria, Virginia, cites another advantage of these plans.

 “An additional benefit with a 529 plan is that if the child says they don’t want to go to college, the parents or whoever owns the account can change the beneficiary,” Campbell says.
 “That way, you know the money will be used for education.
 They can’t just take it and run.”